 In FY 2020/21, the American Rescue Plan Act (ARPA) established the Coronavirus State and Local Fiscal Recovery Funds to support urgent COVID-19 response efforts and replace lost revenue for the eligible state, local, territorial, and tribal governments.
 The Town was allocated \$214,484 of fiscal recovery funds to be paid in two equal installments.
-The first installment of \$107,242 was received in July 2021.
-The second installment will be received in July 2022.
-The Board had not determined the use of the funds as of June 30, 2022, therefore, the funds have been recorded as deferred revenue at June 30, 2022 and will be transferred to the appropriate funds once the intended use of the funds is determined.
+The first installment of \$107,242 was received in August 2021.
+The second installment was received in August 2022.
+The Board used the funds as revenue replacement.